xiaoyuxie-vico/PyDimension/README.md

-# Dimensionless learning, the next generation machine leanring algorithm for scientific problems
+# Dimensionless learning for scientific knowledge discovery (dimensionless numbers, scaling laws, and PDEs)

 ## What is dimensionless learning